Thinkofname/thinkofname.github.io/_drafts/june-change-log.md

 title:  "UniverCity - Change log"
 ---

-The previous post including an introduction about this game can be found [here]({% post_url 2017-05-24-may-change-log %}).
+The previous post including an introduction to this game can be found [here]({% post_url 2017-05-24-may-change-log %}).

-Not as long as the last one as it only covers one month and quite a lot of time has been spent on stylish.
+This post is not as long as the last one as it only covers one month and quite a lot of time has been spent on stylish.

 ## Stylish

 ![Stylish's demo project](/img/stylish-demo.png){:align="right"}

-One of the big things i've been working on this month is [Stylish][stylish].
+One of the big things I've been working on this month is [Stylish][stylish].
-Stylish is a simple ui system mainly targeted for games.
-The system revolves around styles (hence the name).
-Elements are just names with key/value pairs and optionally children, by their own they do nothing.
+Stylish is a simple ui system that revolves around styles (hence the name) and is mainly targeted at games.
+Elements are just names with key/value pairs and optionally children; by their own they do nothing.

-Styles control everything: positioning, appearance and in the case of UniverCity they control events too.
-Stylish itself only cares about a few style rule, `layout` to control what layout engine controls the children of this element and then `scroll_x/y` and `clip_overflow` which are used for positioning when querying.
+Styles control everything: positioning, appearance and even events (in the case of UniverCity).
+Stylish itself only cares about a few style rules:
+`layout` to set what layout engine controls the children of an element and then `scroll_x/y` and `clip_overflow` which are used for positioning when querying.

 Every other style rule is able to be used by either the user of the library or the renderer.
-Stylish comes with a crate `stylish_webrender` which uses [Servo's webrender][webrender] to render via OpenGL (which is what I use for my game) however in theory anything can be used.
-For example I put together a [simple web version][stylish_web] that uses a html canvas to render, this is incomplete because I didn't want to spend too long on it.
+Stylish comes with a crate `stylish_webrender` which uses [Servo's webrender][webrender] to render via OpenGL (which is what I use for my game).
+In theory, however, anything can be used.
+For example, I put together a [simple web version][stylish_web] that uses a HTML canvas to render (incomplete because I didn't want to spent too long on it).

 ### General

 For stylish itself the main source of control is via layout engines.
-Layout engines position child elements within an element, they can also resize the element to fit the children.
+Layout engines position child elements within an element and can also resize the element to fit the children.
 By default every element uses the layout type `absolute` which uses the `x`, `y`, `width` and `height` style values to position the element relative to the parent